WISDEM/WEIS/docs/dlc_generator.rst

 DLC 1.5
 -------
-In thise case, we model an extreme wind shear (EWS) event.
-Both positive and negative direciton shears are generated, along with horizontal and vertical shear.
+In this case, we model an extreme wind shear (EWS) event.
+Both positive and negative direction shears are generated, along with horizontal and vertical shear.

 .. figure:: /images/dlcs/DLC15.png
    :align: center